BuvinJT/distbuilder/docs/QtCpp.md

 `QMAKE_POST_LINK`.
 That is way in which the Python script is executed upon rebuilding the project using the "Package" build configuration.

-Of note for Linux users, this is found near the end of the QMake:

-    # On Linux, you may optionally provide a custom "AskPass" program to handle
-    # password input for root/sudo privileges if required
-    #linux: packageCmd += --askPass $$quot( $$clean_path( /usr/share/git-cola/bin/ssh-askpass ) )

-In order to run the integration from a non-tty gui context (e.g. Qt Creator!).
-You will need to lean on an "ask password" utility.
-When you attempt to use the package script for the first time, it may fail because it has no such tool found on the system.
-It will suggest you install "OpenSSH Askpass".
-If you prefer something else, or have that installed in a path the script can't locate, uncomment this QMake directive and provide that detail.

 Now, onto the Python script [package.py](https://raw.githubusercontent.com/BuvinJT/distbuilder/master/examples/hello_qt/hello/package/package.py).
 It simply contains: